On-page SEO is a must-have for any blog.

 There you have it.

-The list above encapsulates the strategies you need for the latest SEO updates in 2019.
+The list above encapsulates the strategies you need for the latest SEO updates this year.

 Everything that most SEO articles, courses, and tutorials would mention, anyway.